nguyensjsu/sp18-202-doubledragon/Project Journal.md

 Monank Savaliya

 ### What I did since last weekly scrum:
-Decide Game idea and Applicatiopn of Design Pattern in Game (done) Develop simple GreenFoot Project with Images and Background (done) Implement Obstacle class with differnt subclasses for each level (done)
+Decide Game idea and Applicatiopn of Design Pattern in Game (done).
+Develop simple GreenFoot Project with Images and Background (done).
+Implement Obstacle class with differnt subclasses for each level (done).

 ### What I plan to do this Week:
 Start working on game implementation and develop basic game board with actors.